 Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement and Narrative Report), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 No inconsistencies have been identified.
 We plan to issue an unmodified opinion in this respect.
-Matters on which We are required to report on a number of matters by exception in a number of areas: we are required to report on a number of matters by exception in a number of areas. we report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
+Matters on which We are required to report on a number of matters by exception in a number of areas: we report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. ) where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
 We have reported a significant weakness in arrangements to secure value for money.
 The Auditor's Annual report is presented alongside this report, however the findings also summarised on pages 27-28.